GrossDesignCo/stateofcobalt/README.md

 [stateofcobalt.org/2021](https://stateofcobalt.org/2021)

-This is a working draft of a research project, more info to follow :)
+This is a working draft of a research project, supporting a local internship program :)

 ## Local Setup